edelooff/variable-scope/content/python/mostly-random-colors.rst

 Picking a color representation
 ==============================

-There are a different ways to represent colors in RBG colorspace, providing us with different ways in which to restrict the available portion to select random colors from:
+There are a different ways to represent colors in RGB colorspace, providing us with different ways in which to restrict the available portion to select random colors from:

-* *RGB*: Red, Green and Blue values -- certainly the most straightforward way
+* *RGB*: Red, Green and Blue values -- A direct representation of the intensity of each of the color components.
 * *HSV*: Hue, Saturation, Value (brightness) -- Cylindrical color mapping, common in color wheels in various graphics programs
-* *HSL*: Hue, Saturation and Lightness -- Cylindrical color mapping similar to HSV with a few different behaviors
+* *HSL*: Hue, Saturation and Lightness -- Another cylindrical color mapping, similar to HSV but with a few different behaviors which we'll discuss in a moment

 Any of the above could be used, and all three have potentially interesting behavior when certain values are kept constant, or only allowed to vary by a small amount.
 If we would like a behavior where we can restrict the *hue* of the color but have full variation in lightness and color intensity, the direct RGB mode is ruled out.